awsdocs/amazon-cognito-developer-guide/doc_source/getting-started-with-identity-pools.md

 # Getting started with Amazon Cognito identity pools \(federated identities\)<a name="getting-started-with-identity-pools"></a>

+**Important**
+Currently, you must configure Amazon Cognito identity pools in the original console, even if you have migrated to the new console for Amazon Cognito user pools\.
+From the new console, choose **Federated identities** to navigate to the identity pools console\.

 With Amazon Cognito identity pools, you can create unique identities and assign permissions for users\.
 Your identity pool can include:
 + Users in an Amazon Cognito user pool
 + Users who authenticate with external identity providers such as Facebook, Google, Apple, or an OIDC or SAML identity provider\.